AmadeusW/amadeusw.github.io/_posts/2015-12-04-access-denied-pin-is-required-to-connect.md

 ---
 layout: post
-title: IoT iot IoT
+title: IoT debugging: A PIN is required to connect to this device.
 category: debugging
-permalink: debugging/debugging-azure-with-fiddler
+permalink: iot/access-denied-pin-is-required-to-connect
 tags: [dotnet, azure, debugging]
 ---